solliancenet/microsoft-mysql-developer-guide/03_GettingStarted/03_04_Other_Language_Support.md

-# Other Notable Languages for MySQL Apps
+# Other notable languages for MySQL apps

 Like the other language support guides, Flexible Server is compatible with all MySQL clients that support MySQL Community Edition.
 Microsoft provides a [curated list of compatible clients for MySQL Single Server](https://docs.microsoft.com/azure/mysql/concepts-compatibility).